Blind Spot Truck Accidents

 Truck Drivers are Responsible for Safety

-The truck driver is trained to identify vehicles before they enter its blind spot, drive slowly while making a wide turn, maintain the speed limit, switch lanes safely, and exercise more caution if they see someone entering their blind spot.
+The truck driver is trained to identify vehicles before they enter their blind spot, drive slowly while making a wide turn, maintain the speed limit, switch lanes safely, and exercise more caution if they see someone entering their blind spot.

-Liability in Blind Spot Crashes Involving Trucks
+Establishing Liability in Blind Spot Collisions with Trucks

-• Truck driver’s duty of reasonable care
+• The truck driver’s obligation to exercise reasonable care

-• Personal injury caused to the victim
+• The resultant personal injury suffered by the victim

 An experienced Sacramento truck accident lawyer will also evaluate whether the at-fault driver’s employer (the trucking company) may share liability for the accident.
 The lawyer will work hard to establish evidence through eyewitness accounts, trucker’s logs, and employment records of the trucking company.